-- The the Yogscast's modded Minecraft series MoonQuest, the idea is that they start from scratch and have to collect the resources to build a facility, equipment, and a rocket ship to travel to the Moon.
-After 45 episodes of distractions, setbacks, misadventures, and general shenanigans, they finally send Simon to the Moon and then have to build another rocket to go there again after he crashes and is stranded there.
+- In the Yogscast's modded Minecraft series MoonQuest, the idea is that they start from scratch and have to collect the resources to build a facility, equipment, and a rocket ship to travel to the Moon, with a space race going on between Team J.A.F.F.A (Lewis Brindley, Simon Lane and Duncan Jones) and Sipsco (Sips and Sjin).
+After 45 episodes of distractions, setbacks, misadventures, and general shenanigans, Team J.A.F.F.A finally send Simon to the Moon and then have to build another rocket to go there again after he crashes and is stranded there.

 - Shangri-La, a Himalayan paradise where people live far longer than the normal human lifespan, was invented by James Hilton in his 1931 novel Lost Horizon.
 The novel and subsequent movie inspired many people to believe that Shangri-La was real; the Nazis sent an expedition to Tibet in 1938 to look for it.

 - Atlantis, a powerful island nation destroyed by earthquake, was written about by Plato.
 To this day treasure-seekers wonder how much of Plato's story was inspired by a real place, and continue to search for the location of the "real" Atlantis.

 - Even though he starts the narration by pointing out that Atlantis is not a real place, but an hypothetical example of how governments should be run.

 - Until the real thing was discovered near Istanbul, Turkey, many scholars thought that Troy was one of these as well.
 The same is true of many other locations in ancient lore (and sometimes even people).

 - The races to reach the North and South Poles, being the first to climb Mount Everest, the Race to the Moon between the U.S. and U.S.S.R., and so on.